-34 Introduction
+Introduction

-35 Religious perception and consumer behavior are closely intertwined, particularly in 36 the context of food selection (Essoo and Dibb, 2004).
-Each religion has its own unique set of 37 regulations and dietary guidelines.
-Within the context of Islam, there are certain foods that 38 are permitted to be consumed, known as halal, and others that are prohibited, known as haram 39 (AHF Halal Standards, 2023).
-These days, owing to the exponential growth in the Muslim 40 population worldwide, there has been a noticeable increase in the demand for halal food.
-41 Global market research predicts this increase will reach a compound annual growth rate 42 (CAGR) of 6.1% by 2027 (Shafaki, 2023).
-This is particularly important for halal meat and 43 meat products, as they serve as a valuable protein source and account for 30% of the total 44 demand when combined with poultry and seafood (Imarc, 2023).
+Religious perception and consumer behavior are closely intertwined, particularly in the context of food selection (Essoo and Dibb, 2004).
+Each religion has its own unique set of regulations and dietary guidelines.
+Within the context of Islam, there are certain foods that are permitted to be consumed, known as halal, and others that are prohibited,

-45 Nevertheless, meeting the high demand for halal meat and meat products is not as 46 simple as it may seem.
-Within the halal food categories, the process of preparing halal meat 47 and meat products adheres to the most strict guidelines, as specified in the holy Quran and 48 Hadith (Quran, 6:118-119; 16:115; Hadith No.17 of Imam Nawawi by Sahih Muslim).
-49 Despite the strict requirements, halal meat and meat products are easily accessible to Muslim 50 consumers.
-They can be readily found in butcher markets, supermarkets, grocery stores, and 51 online stores, all with clearly visible halal labels (Nakyinsige et al., 2012).
-Over many years, 52 this halal label has been sufficient to instill Muslim consumers' confidence in the adherence 53 to halal standards in meat or meat products (Nakyinsige et al., 2012).
-However, there has 54 been a recent and noticeable increase in cases of "illegal meat."
-This includes meat that does 55 not comply with halal standards or has been obtained through illegal means (McElwee et al., 56 2017).
+Nevertheless, meeting the high demand for halal meat and meat products is not as simple as it may seem.
+Within the halal food categories, the process of preparing halal meat and meat products adheres to the most strict guidelines, as specified in the holy Quran and Hadith (Quran, 6:118-119; 16:115; Hadith No.17 of Imam Nawawi by Sahih Muslim).
+Despite the strict requirements, halal meat and meat products are easily accessible to Muslim consumers.
+They can be readily found in butcher markets, supermarkets, grocery stores, and online stores, all with clearly visible halal labels (Nakyinsige et al., 2012).
+Over many years, this halal label has been sufficient to instill Muslim consumers' confidence in the adherence to halal standards in meat or meat products (Nakyinsige et al., 2012).
+However, there has been a recent and noticeable increase in cases of "illegal meat."
+This includes meat that does not comply with halal standards or has been obtained through illegal means (McElwee et al., 2017).

-Instances of non-compliance mainly pertain to improper halal slaughtering techniques, mislabeling, or the presence of prohibited materials due to adulteration and

-59 contamination (Fuseini et al., 2017).
-Here are several alarming cases reported in the halal 60 meat and meat products sector.
-One case that stands out is the 2013 Irish "beef" scandal, 61 wherein beef burgers were found to contain horse DNA and pork (O'Mahony, 2013).
-A 62 different case is the 2017 halal certification fraud in Brazil, where some large meatpacking companies engaged in unlawful conduct, resulting in the exportation of expired or 63 64 contaminated halal meat (Silvestre et al., 2018).
-In addition, in 2018, a well-known halal food 65 brand in the UK encountered controversy when it was revealed that certain products 66 contained non-halal ingredients (Lever, 2020).
-These varied illegal meat cases ignited a 67 heightened awareness among Muslim consumers or halal enthusiasts regarding the 68 significance of halal authenticity (Fuseini et al., 2017).
-Serious measures must be taken to 69 protect consumers and restore trust in halal certification.
+Instances of non-compliance mainly pertain to improper halal slaughtering techniques, mislabeling, or the presence of prohibited materials due to adulteration and contamination (Fuseini et al., 2017).
+Here are several alarming cases reported in the halal meat and meat products sector.
+One case that stands out is the 2013 Irish "beef" scandal, wherein beef burgers were found to contain horse DNA and pork (O'Mahony, 2013).
+A different case is the 2017 halal certification fraud in Brazil, where some large meatpacking companies engaged in unlawful conduct, resulting in the exportation of expired or contaminated halal meat (Silvestre et al., 2018).
+In addition, in 2018, a well-known halal food brand in the UK encountered controversy when it was revealed that certain products contained non-halal ingredients (Lever, 2020).
+These varied illegal meat cases ignited a heightened awareness among Muslim consumers or halal enthusiasts regarding the significance of halal authenticity (Fuseini et al., 2017).
+Serious measures must be taken to protect consumers and restore trust in halal certification.

-70 On the other hand, the concept of halal encompasses more than just the meat or meat 71 product itself.
-It covers every step of the supply chain, from slaughtering to meat and meat 72 product processing, packaging, labeling, storage, distribution, and retailing.
-Every step has its 73 own potential areas of non-compliance (Figure 1).
-Vulnerabilities in the assessment of halal 74 standards at any stage of the supply chain could be exploited by individuals seeking personal gain (Fuseini et al., 2017).
-Thus, it becomes imperative for halal bodies to conduct more 75 76 systematic and comprehensive analyses of halal evaluations and monitoring procedures to 77 ensure the integrity of halal products throughout the supply chain.
-Relying solely on physical 78 examinations, documentation, and sharia expertise may not provide a comprehensive 79 assessment (Ng et al., 2022).
+On the other hand, the concept of halal encompasses more than just the meat or meat product itself.
+It covers every step of the supply chain, from slaughtering to meat and meat product processing, packaging, labeling, storage, distribution, and retailing.
+Every step has its own potential areas of non-compliance (Fig. 1).
+Vulnerabilities in the assessment of halal standards at any stage of the supply chain could be exploited by individuals seeking personal gain (Fuseini et al., 2017).
+Thus, it becomes imperative for halal bodies to conduct more systematic and comprehensive analyses of halal evaluations and monitoring procedures to ensure the integrity of halal products throughout the supply chain.
+Relying solely on physical examinations, documentation, and sharia expertise may not provide a comprehensive assessment (Ng et al., 2022).